smaclell/smaclell.github.io/_drafts/nancy-di-request-container.md

 Having two levels of container is common.
 The child container is used first and then if a dependency cannot be found it then tries the application container.

+Reminder

+The one major lesson I learnt last year, was it is important to understand how your code works (TODO: Link).
+Have fun.
+Get to the root cause.